JKI-GDM/SOCastR/input/readme.md

 # Input Data Sets
-The following data sets can be used for running the code:
+The following data sets representing samples and corvriates for the German federal state Bavaria, which can be used for code excecution:

+## Multi-scale Terrain Attributes and Sentinel-2 Bare Soil Composites
-## Möller, M. (2025).
+Möller, M. (2025).
 Multi-scale Terrain Attributes and Sentinel-2 Bare Soil Composites for Digital Soil Mapping in Bavaria (1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.17479135

 ## LUCAS 2018 Topsoil Database